SigPloiter/HLR-Lookups/README.md

 This script currently works for Qtel, Zain KW, Etisalat UAE, jawal palestine (further will be updated)

+This shouldnt be the only way to gather information

 # How does it work
 1- First you need to create an account on HLR-Lookups which will give you free credit at the begnning along with the API username and passowrds that will be used in the script